Gluten-sensitive enteropathy–associated conditions: Rare dermatitis

 Prurigo nodularis.
 Prurigo nodularis has been identified with coeliac disease.

 Rothmund–Thomson syndrome.
 Rothmund–Thomson syndrome, or poikiloderma congenitale, is a rare disorder, generally attributed to mutations of the RECQL4 helicase gene on 8q24 with features that include photosensitivity and poikilodermatous skin changes, etc., and has been reported in one coeliac patient.

 Alopecia areata

-GSE has been found to be associated with alopecia areata (patchy baldness) whereas regrowth did not necessarily occur on a gluten free diet.
+GSE has been found to be associated with alopecia areata (patchy baldness), however hair regrowth did not necessarily occur after taking up a gluten free diet.